-A CLINICAL TRIAL is planed in Houston to gauge the efficacy of treating children with traumatic brain injury using stem cells from their own bone marrow.
+A CLINICAL TRIAL in Houston to gauge the efficacy of treating children with traumatic brain injury by using stem cells from their own bone marrow was a SUCCESS.

-The clinical trial by The University of Texas Medical School and Memorial Hermann Children's Hospital will be the first to apply stem cells to treat traumatic brain injury.
-It does not involve embryonic stem cells.
+The clinical trial by The University of Texas Medical School and Memorial Hermann Children's Hospital was the first to apply stem cells to treat traumatic brain injury.
+Treatment does not involve embryonic stem cells.

 "There is no reparative treatment for traumatic brain injury," said co-principal investigator Dr. Charles Cox.
 "All we can do now is try to prevent secondary damage by relieving pressure on the brain caused by the initial injury."

-The trial builds on research indicating bone-marrow derived stem cells can migrate to an injured area of the brain, differentiate into new neurons and support cells, and induce brain repair.
+The trial was built on research indicating bone marrow derived stem cells can migrate damage to an injured area of the brain.
+Such stem cells can differentiate into new neurons, will support cells and induce brain repair.

-As a Phase I clinical trial, the project's first emphasis will be to establish the safety of the procedure, with a secondary goal of observing possible therapeutic effects.
+As a Phase I clinical trial, the project's first emphasis was to establish the safety of the procedure, with a secondary goal of observing possible therapeutic effects.